 I love Canada but it’s winter and I’m not going to lie when I say that sometimes I wish I lived somewhere a bit warmer.
 That being said, I know that without colder temperatures I wouldn’t be able to enjoy hot springs and hot tubs as much as I do.
 It’s a winter ritual for us to spend the day skiing, hiking and adventuring in the mountains and returning for a hot soak in the evenings.
 Ahhh… I’m relaxed just thinking about it…

-I’m such a fanatic that on our recent trip to Whistler, BC, that one day we just decided to skip the activities and spend the entire day pampering ourselves.
-It’s pretty much all we did and now we’ve reckon we’ve got the best places for you to soak your aching muscles and cold feet all figured out .
+I’m such a fanatic that on our recent trip to Whistler, BC, we just decided to skip the activities altogether on one day and spend the entire day pampering ourselves.
+It’s pretty much all we did and now we think we’ve got the best places for you to soak your aching muscles and cold feet all figured out .

 About a 2 hour drive from Whistler, this place is more than worth the drive if you like natural hot springs as much as I do.